aadroher/cereal/README.md

     value: Number
   }
   ```
-  Where `DateISOString` above stands for a string which is paresable into a Date following the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) standard.
+  Where `DateISOString` above stands for a string which is parseable into a Date following the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) standard.
 - `GET /api/v0/metrics/averages` does not serve a collection of metric records but, as its name implies, agreggated averages for their values as a function of the values of the query string parameters included in the URL.
 These parameters are:
   - `from: DateISOString` which the defines the point in time from which we want to calculate the averages.
   - `to: DateISOString` which the defines the point in time until which we want to calculate the averages.